bishtanuj/Machine_Learning_Algorithms/Random Forest/README.md

 - **Classification**: Identifying spam emails, diagnosing diseases, and more.
 - **Regression**: Predicting house prices, stock returns, etc.
 - **Feature Importance**: Determining which features contribute most to predictions.

+> _Remember, Random Forest leverages the collective wisdom of diverse decision trees to make the robust predictions!_